Breast Reduction

 How Is Breast Reduction Surgery Performed?

-Breast reduction surgery is typically performed under general anesthesia and begins with an incision made around the areola and down each breast.
-An incision may also be necessary along the breast crease.
+Breast reduction surgery is typically performed under general anesthesia and begins with an incision made around the areola, down the front and under the breast.
 Through these incisions, excess breast fat, glandular tissue, and skin are removed to reduce the overall size of the breasts.
 The nipples and areolas can be repositioned higher up, and the remaining breast tissue is usually reshaped to create a smaller, lighter breast.
-The incisions are then sutured closed.
+Drains are placed in each breast and then the incisions are closed with dissolvable sutures.

-If performed as an inpatient procedure, breast reduction surgery will likely be done at Memorial West Hospital or Memorial Miramar Hospital, while outpatient procedures are often performed at the Surgery Center of Weston.
-A breast reduction surgery typically is about 2.5 hrs to 3.0 hrs in length.
+Breast reduction surgery is typically an outpatient procedure and is performed at the Surgery Center of Weston, a fully accredited JCAHO facility.
+Breast reduction surgery is usually about 2.5 hrs to 3.0 hrs in length.
 All patients will have a post-operative visit to see Dr. Rothfield the next day.

 What Does Breast Reduction Recovery Entail?